harigali/PepSy/README.md

 Install pyFirmata.

-Upload standard firmata to the Arduino Uno from the File menu on the Arduino IDE, select Examples/Firmata/Standard Firmata and upload the file to the Arduino.
+Upload standard firmata to the Arduino board from the File menu on the Arduino IDE, select Examples/Firmata/Standard Firmata and upload the file to the Arduino board.

 Create folders named "sequence" and "output" within the same folder where PepSy.py and PepSy-manual.py scripts are saved.